-(C) A rebate for storm windows, storm doors, double pane windows, or double pane sliding doors shall not exceed 25 percent of the costs or \$150, whichever is less.
+(B) A rebate for storm windows, storm doors, double pane windows, or double pane sliding doors shall not exceed the lesser of 25% of the costs or \$150, unless the Office determines that rebate applications are likely to exceed the funding allocated in which case the Office may reduce the allowable rebate to not exceed \$100 for any applications received no sooner than 30 calendar days after that determination.

-(D) A rebate for insulated doors shall not exceed 25 percent of the costs or \$150, whichever is less.
+(C) A rebate for insulated doors shall not exceed the lesser of 25% of the costs or \$150.

-(E) A rebate for a blower-door or duct leakage test performed by a contractor certified by the Oregon Department of Energy to assess the potential energy efficiency and other benefits from whole house air sealing and duct sealing shall not exceed t 100 percent of the costs or \$100, whichever is less.
+(D) A rebate for a blower-door test performed by a contractor certified by the Energy Office to assess the potential energy efficiency and other benefits from whole house air sealing and duct sealing shall not exceed the lesser of 100% of the costs or \$100.

-(F) The rebate for all other energy conservation measures shall not exceed 25 percent of the costs or \$500, whichever is less.
+(E) The rebate for all other energy conservation measures shall not exceed the lesser of 25% of the costs or \$500.

-(G) The total rebate received by a household for energy conservation measures subject to these rules shall not exceed \$500.
+(F) The total rebate received by a household for energy conservation measures subject to these rules shall not exceed \$500.